ome/omero-guide-scripts/docs/parameter_description.rst

 Namespace
 ---------
-In the case of Key-Value pairs import, the namespace assigned to the created Key-Value pairs.
+In the case of Key-Value pairs import, the Namespace assigned to the created Key-Value pairs.

-For the three other scripts, used to restrict the selection of Key-Value pairs to that namespace.
+For the three other scripts, used to restrict the selection of Key-Value pairs to that Namespace.

-When no namespace is provided, matches the namespace ``openmicroscopy.org/omero/client/mapAnnotation``, which \
+When no Namespace is provided, matches the Namespace ``openmicroscopy.org/omero/client/mapAnnotation``, which \
-makes the Key-Value pairs editable in OMERO.web (the only namespace that allows that).
+makes the Key-Value pairs editable in OMERO.web (the only Namespace that allows that).

-Multiple namespaces can be provided as a comma separated list.
+Multiple Namespaces can be provided as a comma separated list.

-All namespaces can be selected using the * character.
+All Namespaces can be selected using the * character.

 Old Namespace
 -------------
-For the namespace conversion script.
-List of old namespaces (comma separated) to convert to a different namespace (unique). \
+For the Namespace conversion script.
+List of old Namespaces (comma separated) to convert to a different Namespace (unique). \
 This can be used to group Key-Value pairs into a single annotation (all found Key-Value pairs will be grouped to a single\
 MapAnnotation ( = one block of Key-Value pairs).

 New Namespace
 -------------
-For the namespace conversion script.
-The new namespace to assign to the Key-Value pairs found on the target \
+For the Namespace conversion script.
+The new Namespace to assign to the Key-Value pairs found on the target \
 object having the "*Old Namespace*".

 Create new and merge
 --------------------
-For the namespace conversion script.
+For the Namespace conversion script.
 When checked, the script will create a single new annotation regrouping all the old \
-annotation it found, instead of only updating the namespace of each annotations.
+annotation it found, instead of only updating the Namespace of each annotations.
 The same parameter can be given to \
 "*Old Namespace*" and "*New Namespace*" just to regroup the annotations.

 CSV separator